FurtherProgramming/Hot-Desking-Desktop-App/README.md

 This project is about a Desktop Hotdesk Booking System. \
 An employee can book a desk and will require an admin to approve the booking for a successful booking.\
-More explanation regarding the allowable booking can be found in the folder assignment specification.
+More explanation regarding the allowable booking can be found in the folder Assignment Specification.

 # Installation
 Download this project and run the main class.\